“Genius is talent set on fire by courage.”

-If you’ve been following along with the previous twenty-two posts of this FIRE: 30 Day Journal project, you’ll notice we spent the beginning of this journey focusing on qualities of daring.
+If you’ve been following along with the previous posts of this 7 Journal project challenge, you’ll notice we spent the beginning of this journey focusing on qualities of daring.
 You can get all of these posts and prompts sent to you, for free, right here.

 Daring is the fuel that courage needs to ignite.

 I love this Van Dyke quote because it encapsulates the creative process so beautifully.

 The creative process, which I like to refer to as a creative journey, is what I’ve been utterly captivated by for my entire life.

 How do we create something out of nothing?

 How do we turn a flimsy, ephemeral idea into an actual product?

 How do we overcome procrastination?
 Self-doubt?
 Technical hang-ups?

 If you’re like me, you’ve asked yourself: How do I proceed when I’m terrified?
 Or don’t know what to do next?

 What if I fail?
 What if it doesn’t work?